blaynem/rumble-raffle-DAO/README.md

 # Extra Ideas

+- Different designs for different coins
+  - Allows it to be tailored towards the individuals branding
 - DEATHROLL APP
   - In WoW we would deathroll our gold.
 How it works:
     - Challenge someone to deathroll of x value. you'd type `/roll x` and it would randomly pick a number between 1 and x.